ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

    (1) No variables
    (2) One variable called x
-   (3) Two variable called x and y
+   (3) Two variables called x and y
-   (3) Three variable called x, y and z
+   (3) Three variables called x, y and z

-An example use of each of the three overloads for the compute  routine is as follows:
+Example uses of  each of the  three overloads for  the compute routine are as follows:

    T result = T(0);